mrkwnzl/maptool-cypher-framework/README.md

 - Grid Area: All players get ownership of all PC tokens, while only the GM has ownership of NPC tokens.
 - Organisational Area: Outside the grid, all players and the GM have ownership of all tokens.
 This is intended for images, handouts, maps.
-- Player Areas: There are four small pages intened as player areas.
+- Player Areas: There are four small pages intended as player areas.
 Each player has one page of XP tokens, temporary equipments, and Cyphers.